logicalgraphs/CryptoCoin/README.md

 * 2021-04-13: Finished On Balance Volume, switched to list-monad for trend-processing.

+* 2021-04-12: Transitioned data-store from elephantsql.com to clever-cloud.com
 * 2021-04-11: Relative Strength Index
 * 2021-04-09: Moving Averages convergence/divergence (macd)
 * 2021-04-07: using trends for trend-computations.
 Implemented ema (Exponential